THE COMPLETE STEP-BY-STEP GUIDE ON

 The custom domain name is basically your website’s name or web address (e.g. apple.com or forbes.com).
 This is what shows up in someone’s browser when visiting your website.
 It’s also what you’ll write on your business cards (shall you decide to have some made).
 Ideally, this is also the name of your business.

-If you already have a business but no website, the name of your business might be already taken by somebody else.
-If that’s the case, you can also opt for a different domain extension other than .com.
-For example, you can also opt for .net, .co, .biz, .tech, .store or your country code (ie. .us, .co.uk).
-Some of these might even make more sense for your business than the universal .com.
+If you already have a business but no website, the domain name (.com) that’s the exact name of your business might be already taken by somebody else.
+If that’s the case, you can opt for a different domain extension other than .com.
+For example, you can opt for .net, .co, .biz, .tech, .store or your country code (ie. .us, .co.uk).
+Some of these might even make more sense for your business than the universal .com anyways.

 Note: When you sign up for a hosting account with Bluehost, your domain name is free for the first year (and only $11.99 per year afterward).